code-54063/site/_pages/anaconda.md

 With *Spyder*, you have access to a Python *interpreter* (2) where you can enter Python commands and run them interactively.

-But you can also open a text file with containing Python code (1) and execute it.
+But you can also open a text file containing Python code (1) and execute it.

 ![anaconda-spyder](https://cloudstor.aarnet.edu.au/plus/s/TlWq5OotEpMqHar)